Octagon house: Design principles

 According to Fowler, an octagon house was cheaper to build, allowed for additional living space, received more natural light, was easier to heat, and remained cooler in the summer.
-These benefits all derive from the geometry of an octagon: the shape encloses space efficiently, minimizing external surface area and consequently heat loss and gain, building costs etc. A circle is the most efficient shape, but difficult to build and awkward to furnish, so an octagon is a sensible approximation.
+These benefits all derive from the geometry of an octagon: the shape encloses space efficiently, minimizing external surface area and consequently heat loss and gain, building costs, etc. A circle is the most efficient shape but is difficult to build and awkward to furnish, so an octagon is a sensible approximation.
 Victorian builders were used to building 135° corners, as in the typical bay window, and could easily adapt to an octagonal plan.

-Design principles

-Fowler's The Octagon House is sometimes incorrectly referred to as a pattern book but the popularity of the book lies in the way Fowler suggested some general principles, and encouraged readers to invent the details for themselves.
+Fowler's The Octagon House is sometimes incorrectly referred to as a pattern book, but the popularity of his book lies in the way Fowler suggests some general principles and encourages readers to invent the details for themselves.
 Only a few examples are offered, and apart from plans, the book has only two illustrations.

 Fowler first shows some methods of subdividing an octagonal floor plan.
-Next is Howland's octagonal plan, a small house designed by 'Messrs.
-Morgan and Brothers, architects' which is similar to the Norrish House illustrated below.
-There follows A description of the author's own residence, now known as Fowler's Folly, at Fishkill, of which more below.
+Next is Howland's octagonal plan, a small house designed by Morgan and Brothers architects.
+There follows A description of the author's own residence, now known as Fowler's Folly, at Fishkill, New York.
 Finally, A superior plan for a good sized house, which is a development of the Fishkill plans, apparently proposed by his engraver.
 The main feature of his plans is a desire to eliminate unnecessary circulation space, sometimes to the point that the main staircase is inconvenient, and the external veranda is the best way to get around the house.